mtoqeerpk/gmg/paper/paper.md

 geophysics community as a means of constraining subsurface structure.
 Many software packages (both freely available and commercially licenced) exist for preforming such modelling.
-However, most, if not all of these packages, suffer from at least one major draw-back.
-Such draw-backs
-include: (1) being closed source; (2) not allowing for the calculation of both gravity and magnetic anomalies; (3) Not facilitating the integration of complimentary data within the modelling environment and (4) being programmed in such a way that the software is  cumbersome for integrating within an
+However, most, if not all of these packages, suffer from at least one major draw-back, such as: (1) being closed source; (2) not allowing for the calculation of both gravity and magnetic anomalies; (3) Not facilitating the integration of complimentary data within the modelling environment and (4) being programmed in such a way that the software is  cumbersome for integrating within an